 For a Peripheral interrupt to occur, the global interrupt enable bit, EMI, and the corresponding peripehral interrupt enable bit, EPERI, must first be set.
-An actual Peripheral interrupt will take place when the Peripheral interrupt request flag, PERF, is set, a situation that will occur when DTMF receiver detects a valid character.
+An actual Peripheral interrupt will take place when the Peripheral interrupt request flag, PERF, is set.
+This will occur when the DTMF receiver detects a valid character, a ring/line reversal is detected, an FSK carrier detected, an FSK data packet is ready or the FSK raw data exhibit a falling edge.
 When the interrupt is enabled, the stack is not full and a Peripheral interrupt request occurs, a subroutine call to the peripheral interrupt vector at location 10H, will take place.
 When the interrupt is serviced, the peripheral interrupt request flag, PERF, will be automatically reset and the EMI bit will be automatically cleared to disable other interrupts.